msteffan/fundamentals/02_chapter/02_lesson.md

 ###The Git Staging Area

-One of the unique feautres of Git is its "Staging Area".
+One of the unique features of Git is its "Staging Area".
 Git allows you to add changes to your project to the local repo in two steps:

 ```
 $ git add .